-- 4.11 The Council will normally seek 100% nomination rights for the initial lets of affordable rented housing and a minimum of 75% nomination rights for relets. - 4.12 A Nomination Agreement should be entered into prior to occupation of the affordable rented dwellings and will be a requirement of the S106.
+- 4.3.1 The Council will normally seek 100% nomination rights for the initial lets of affordable rented housing and a minimum of 75% nomination rights for relets. - 4.3.2 A Nomination Agreement should be entered into prior to occupation of the affordable rented dwellings and will be a requirement of the S106.

-4.13 Shared ownership properties must be made available to eligible applicants.
-To be eligible the person must meet the Local Authority Shared Ownership Cascade3 and be financially eligible through the Government's criteria and regulations.
+4.3.3 Shared ownership properties must be made available to eligible applicants.
+To be eligible The Council's preference is that the person must meet the Local Authority Shared Ownership Cascade3 and as well as beingbe financially eligible through the Government's criteria and regulations.